 OPINION PIECE: Attorney Matthew Cavedon talks about Georgia's heartbeat bill.
 "Because I both support the new law and oppose criminal penalties for women who have abortions, Mr. Fleischman’s take gave me concern.
 But when I looked at the text of HB 481, and Georgia law more generally, my fears dissolved.
 HB 481 does not put women who have abortions in prosecutors’ crosshairs."

-The following article is an opinion piece and reflects the views of only the author and not necessarily those of AllOnGeorgia.
+The following column is an opinion piece and reflects the views of only the author and not those of AllOnGeorgia.
 On a lovely spring day...

 OPINION: Jessica Szilagyi talks about how local governments in Georgia are so quick to limit the free speech of citizens, business owners, and the media.

 OPINION: Chris Chancey discusses how the broken immigration system is preventing legal immigrants from filling openings for high-skilled employees, forcing them to go back to their home countries when their petitions for work are denied.